sagemath/sage-shell-mode/README.md

 The major-mode of Sage process buffer is `sage-shell-mode`.

 When you visit a file ended with ".sage", then `sage-mode` will be the major-mode for the buffer.
-In `sage-mode`, type `C-x C-l` to load a Sage script file.
+In `sage-mode`, type `C-c C-l` to load a Sage script file.
 To view a Sage process buffer, type `C-x C-z`.